emartech/android-emarsys-sdk/README.md

 ## 2. Requirements

-* The minimum Android version should be API level 19 at least.
+* The minimum Android version should be at least API level 19.
-* Requires compileSdkVersion 28 or higher
+* Requires compileSdkVersion 28 or higher.
-* Emarsys SDK is using AndroidX
+* Emarsys SDK is using AndroidX.

 ### 2.1 Using AndroidX
 See [Migrating to AndroidX](https://developer.android.com/jetpack/androidx/migrate "AndroidX Migration Documentation") to learn how to migrate an existing project.